Infinix Note 12 price in Pakistan & specifications

-The Infinix Note 12 smartphone is available on the market.
-People in the middle class are the target audience for the Infinix Note series.
+The Infinix Note line is in the middle-class segment.
+The newcomer is called the Infinix Note 12.

-The new phone works because it has a MediaTek Helio G96 processor.
+The smartphone is powered by a 2.05 GHz Octa-Core MediaTek Helio G96 processor.
+The chip is based on 12 nm technology, and it is built to power high-end devices.

-The Infinix Note 12 phone comes with this powerful chipset.
-This lets it give its clients high-end performance.
-This phone also has a 2.0 GHz Octa-Core processor.
+The Infini Note 12 has a 6.7-inch AMOLED display with a FHD+ resolution of 1080 x 2400 pixels.
+The display is protected by Corning Gorilla Glass 3.

 |BUILD